 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Cold medicine helps decrease swelling, control a cough, and relieve chest or nasal congestion.

 - Saline nasal spray helps decrease nasal congestion.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Manage your symptoms:

-Drink liquids as directed to help prevent dehydration.
+- Drink liquids as directed to prevent dehydration.
 Ask how much liquid to drink each day and which liquids are best for you.
-You may need to drink an oral rehydration solution (ORS).
+Ask if you should drink an oral rehydration solution (ORS).
 An ORS has the right amounts of water, salts, and sugar you need to replace body fluids.
 This may help prevent dehydration caused by vomiting or diarrhea.
 Do not drink liquids with caffeine.
 Drinks with caffeine can make dehydration worse.

 - Wash your hands frequently to prevent the spread of germs to others.
 Use soap and water.
-Wash your hands after you use the bathroom, change a child's diapers, or sneeze.
+Use gel hand cleaner when soap and water are not available.
+Wash your hands after you use the bathroom, cough, or sneeze.
 Wash your hands before you prepare or eat food.
-Use a gel hand cleaner if soap and water are not available.

 Follow up with your healthcare provider as directed: